 3.1 Education

 Interschool athletes are strongly encouraged to undertake the Equestrian Skills Educational programs offered by Equestrian Australia.
 These include the Ready Set Trot program for Primary school-aged children and Introductory and Level One Riding and Horse Management courses for students over 12 years of age.
-Successful completion of these programs is a prerequisite to commencing the NCAS Coaching Programand may become a requirement for inclusion on National and State Teams and Squads and scholarship programs.
+Successful completion of these programs is a prerequisite to commencing the EA Coaching Program.
+Completion of these educational programs may also assist with any applications for inclusion on State Teams and National Squads and when applying for scholarship programs.

 Education programs may be studied independently, or as part of a club or school group.
-Schools that organise Equestrian Skills programs as part of their curriculum are required to become members of EA.

-EA Education Programs

-3.2 Competitions
+3.2 Events

 Equestrian Australia Interschool Events are those held under the rules contained in this book, along with the EA General Regulations, and the National Sport Rules for each discipline.

-Interschool competitions may only be conducted by a current EA affiliate.
-Refer to the EA General Regulations for who can enter an Interschools event.
+Interschool events may only be conducted by a current EA affiliate.
+Refer to the EA General Regulations for information on who can enter an Interschool event.

 All Interschool Qualifying and Championship events are run under EA Rules.

-Qualifying events equate to Official EA levels of competition, contested by junior athletes.
-These events provide a pathway for athletes to compete for their school team at State Championships, and ultimately to be selected to represent their state team at the annual Australian Interschool Championships.
+Qualifying events equate to EA levels of competition, contested by junior athletes.
+These events provide a pathway for athletes to compete for their school team at State Championships, and ultimately to be selected to represent their state team at the Australian Interschool Championships.

-3.3 Associate/Affiliated events
+3.3 Interschool qualifying events

-Affiliated Schools or Clubs run events specifically for and open only to Interschool competitors They can include one or more of the “qualifying” Interschool disciplines, and may also include non-qualifying classes.
-These events are designed for maximum participation, and may be run alongside Qualifying Events.
+Affiliated Schools or Clubs can run events specifically for and open only to Interschool competitors They can include one or more of the “qualifying” Interschool disciplines, and may also include non-qualifying classes.
+Non-qualifying classes are designed for maximum participation, and may be run alongside qualifying classes.

-3.4 Qualifying events
+3.4 Tag on qualifying events

-These are conducted by affiliated schools or other organising committees and are run under the auspices of Equestrian Australia, with the aim of providing a suitable level of competition for athletes to qualify for entry to State Championships.
+These are conducted by affiliated clubs or other organising committees and are run under the auspices of Equestrian Australia but not restricted only to Interschool riders.
+Results however may be approved as qualifiers for Interschool athletes to qualify for entry to State Championships.
+These events need to be approved by the State Branch and added to the Interschool Calendar in that State.

 3.5 Regional Championships